finanalyst/collection/README.md

 *  All the templates may be in one file, or distributed between files.

-	*  If there are no templates in the directory, the default files in `Raku::Pod::Render` are used.
+	*  If there are no templates in the directory, the default files in `ProcessedPod` are used.

 	*  If there are multiple files in the directory, they will all be evaluated in alphanumeric order.
 Note that existing keys will be over-written if they exist in later templates.
 This is **not** the same behaviour as for Configuration files.